So, you want to be action oriented?

 All members have one thing in common: a dream, an ambition, a vision of some sort that they feel compelled to create in their lifetime—despite the fact that they don’t necessarily know how to create it.
 As you've likely already read over here, I call this their Big, “Impossible” Thing (or BIT, for short).

 Big, because it's ever-present.
 For years, it's hovered somewhere in their periphery as the Someday Thing, and while they haven't yet given it their full attention, never realizing it would be painful beyond measure.

 "Impossible" (air quotes are crucial here), because even though they don't necessarily have a clue as to how they’ll make it happen, they haven't let it go.

 So, are all the members already action-oriented ninjas?

 Nope.
 Not at all.
 Some want to become more action-oriented, others want to continue to be action-oriented.
 The important piece here is that all have made the commitment to themselves to keep taking steps in the direction of their dreams.
-In other words, all have their eyes trained on something, and they want the help of a coach and a community in reaching it.
+In other words, all have their eyes trained on something, and they want the help of a coach in reaching it.

 What if I don't have a BIT (or if I seem to have several)?
 Is this still for me?